WordPress/gutenberg/docs/faq.md

 ## How is data stored?
 I've seen HTML comments, what is their purpose?

-Our approach — as outlined in <a href="https://make.wordpress.org/core/2017/01/17/editor-technical-overview/">the technical overview introduction</a> — is to augment the existing data format in a way that doesn’t break the decade-and-a-half-fabric of content WordPress provides.
+Our approach—as outlined in <a href="https://make.wordpress.org/core/2017/01/17/editor-technical-overview/">the technical overview introduction</a>—is to augment the existing data format in a way that doesn’t break the decade-and-a-half-fabric of content WordPress provides.
 In other terms, this optimizes for a format that prioritizes human readability (the HTML document of the web) and easy-to-render-anywhere over a machine convenient file (JSON in post-meta) that benefits the editing context primarily.

 This also <a href="https://github.com/WordPress/gutenberg/issues/1516">gives us the flexibility</a> to store those blocks that are inherently separate from the content stream (reusable pieces like widgets or small post type elements) elsewhere, and just keep token references for their placement.